loomio/loomio-coop-handbook/sprints.md

 ### The Sprint Board

-Probably the best way to understand it is to look at our sprint board on Trello:
+Probably the best way to understand it is to look at our sprint board on Trello.

 [![Loomio's Sprint Board on Trello](loomio-sprint-trello-board.png)](loomio-sprint-trello-board.png)